RoycejChan/RothDivCalc/README.md

 A web application to estimate future ROTH IRA balance and dividend stock return on investments based off factors from user input's.

-REMINDER: The API the site uses for dividend stock search up bases the stock price and everything else on the previous day's close.
+REMINDER: The API the site uses for dividend stock search up bases the stock price and everything else on the previous day's close. <br/>
+          The Hosting service is also on a free plan, so after requesting from the server ( searching from a stock ), it should take about a one minute delay before the api get up and running.

 <img src="https://i.gyazo.com/0971896ab93f49265415f9b94613862c.png" alt="Image from Gyazo"  style="width:1500px; height:500px"/>